Lawyers representing Ontario actress suing Weinstein say they can’t find him

 The actress is seeking millions of dollars in damages, claiming she has suffered mental distress, extreme social anxiety and depression, as well as social isolation and feelings of guilt, worthlessness and shame as a result of what happened.

+The civil case will return to court on Dec.
+1. The woman's lawyers will eventually be seeking to move ahead with the claim without using her name, arguing that identifying her would cause irreparable harm to her mental health and well-being.
+An affidavit filed in court said she may not continue with the case if she must use her name.

+Smith said the woman is starting to see a therapist who will provide evidence on the effect it would have on the actress if she were publicly identified.

-The woman's allegations come as Weinstein, an Oscar-winning film mogul, faces a slew of sexual harassment allegations from several women.
+The woman's allegations come as Weinstein, an Oscar-winning film producer, faces a slew of sexual harassment allegations from several women.

 He was fired from his namesake company on Oct.
 8, days after reports of sexual harassment by him ran in the New York Times.
 Weinstein's representative Sallie Hofmeister has said Weinstein denies all allegations of non-consensual sex.